A-Alexander-code/Key-generator/README.md

 ------------
 Key generator with graphical interface using a random generation between uppercase and lowercase letters, numbers and symbols.
-Once the key is generated, the clipboard will be copied
+Once the key is generated, it will be copied to the clipboard

 ![](https://1drv.ms/u/s!At49W9LBxFG6eGlQjgg8F2r8Rcg?e=BbfO07)